joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 ### Import Pipeline

-Now that we have our Service Connection, lets import our pipeline, which will be used to run our image build.
+Now that we have our Service Connection, let us import our pipeline, which will be used to run our image build.

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. **Navigate** to your **AIB** project